MStabryla/KancelariaProjekt_Official/README.md

 :x: Unfinished

-The project is expected to be completed in the second half of 2021.
+Work on this project has been halted in the second half of 2021.